jamiedidthis/quartz/content/books/Staying with the Trouble.md

 ---
-layout: book
-category: books
-permalink: /books/:slug
 title: "Staying with the Trouble"
 subtitle: "Making Kin in the Chthulucene"
-author: "Donna Haraway"
-publisher: "Duke University Press"
+authors:
+- Donna Haraway
+publishers:
+ - Duke University Press
-publish: 2016-08-25
+publish: 2016
-total: 304
-genre: Social Science
-series:
-order:
-tag:
- - "Liberation + Emergence"
+tags:
- - "Nature + Cosmos"
+ - nonfic
- - "Storytelling + Mythmaking"
+ - nature
-cover: staying-with-the-trouble.jpg

 ---

 Drawing from the Greek roots khthon (earth) and kainos ([[notes/concepts of time|time]]), Haraway coins Chthulucene as an alternative to the monikers [[notes/anthropocene]] or Capitalocene as labels for these turbulent times.